openedx/edx-platform/.github/pull_request_template.md

 Use conventional commits to separate and summarize commits logically: https://open-edx-proposals.readthedocs.io/en/latest/oep-0051-bp-conventional-commits.html

 Use this template as a guide.
 Omit sections that don't apply.
-You may link to information rather than copy it.
-More details about the template are at https://github.com/openedx/open-edx-proposals/pull/180 (link will be updated when that document merges)
+You may link to information rather than copy it, but only if the link is publicly readable.
+If you must linked information must be private (because it has secrets), clearly label the link as private.

 -->

 ## Description